Skip to main content

 How is an umbilical hernia diagnosed?

 Your child's healthcare provider will examine your child and feel his or her abdomen.
-This is often all that is needed to diagnose the hernia.
-An ultrasound may be needed in rare cases when the diagnosis is hard to make by exam alone.
-An ultrasound may show the tissue or organ that is contained within the hernia.
+Your child may need an ultrasound to show the tissue or organ that is contained within the hernia.

-How is an umbilical hernia in children treated?
+How is an umbilical hernia treated?

 How can I manage my child's umbilical hernia?